 SMART TEXTILES AND ICT SOLUTIONS

-AITEX develops R+D+I projects to create Smart textiles and ICT solutions for the textile industry and is also closely involved in new technology assessment, consultation and transfer.
+AITEX develops R+D+I projects to create Smart textiles and ICT solutions for the textile industry and is also closely involved in new technology assessment, the transfer of new technologies to companies.

 The Institute has the technological infrastructure necessary for this field of research.

 • Textronic laboratory

 • Experimental equipment to print electronic circuits on fabrics

 LINES OF RESEARCH